istavrak/XS2OWL/README.md

 * Includes an XPath Evaluator, which is able to evaluate an XPath expression over the XML Schema, since the XPath expressions do not refer to the node hierarchy of the XML Schema but in the node structure of the XML data following it.

 ## Citation
-*The SPARQL2XQuery interoperability framework*
+*The SPARQL2XQuery interoperability framework*:

-N. Bikakis, C. Tsinaraki, I. Stavrakantonakis, N. Gioldasis, S. Christodoulakis

-World Wide Web 18 (2), 403-490
+N. Bikakis, C. Tsinaraki, I. Stavrakantonakis, N. Gioldasis, S. Christodoulakis.
+World Wide Web 18 (2), 403-490.